meffie/molecule-proxmox/README.rst

 proxmox site.
 Source the `.envrc` file to to export the environment variables to the current shell.

-To run the tests with the latest supported molucule version:
+To run the tests with the latest supported molecule version:

 .. code-block:: bash